muntorg/munt-official/doc/building.md

 Platform specific instructions
 -----

 The platform specific instructions attempt to minimise compiling by using native system packages where possible.
 Note that installing these packages may have unintended consequences for other packages on your system; It is your responsibility to  understand package management and your system.
-If you cannot deal with the possibility of such side effects it is better to follow the Gitian instructions.
+If you cannot deal with the possibility of such side effects it is better to follow the guix instructions.

 |Platform|Version|
 |:-----------|:---------|